evanacox/sapphire/docs/src/tools/filetest.md

 ### `MATCH-SECTION`

 This directive allows defining an exact textual structure that should appear somewhere in the output.
-After the `MATCH-SECTION` directive, an empty `;` line denotes the beginning and the end of the section to look for in the output.
+After the `MATCH-SECTION` directive, an `;;` line denotes the end of the section to look for in the output, and the first line after is expected to be an empty `;` line.

+> Note: While a bit odd, this makes it easier to read the test cases and allows blank lines to be
+> part of the tests.

 ```llvm
 ; MATCH-SECTION